Menstrual Cycle & Hormone Optimization

 A Healthy Thyroid

-With more than fifty per cent of her clients requiring some form of thyroid support, Lorna has gained extensive experience working with thyroid conditions and applying nutrition programmes alongside thyroid medication.
+With more than 70 per cent of her clients requiring some form of thyroid support, Lorna has gained extensive experience working with thyroid conditions and applying nutrition programmes alongside thyroid medication.
 There are thyroid hormone receptors found in nearly all cells of the human body that regulate basic physiological processes, and thyroid hormones act on nearly every cell in the body.
 A healthy thyroid, therefore, is essential for both general and female health.
-The thyroid can become very easily ‘unsettled’ at specific life stages.
+The thyroid can become very easily ‘unsettled’ at specific female life stages.
 This can be due to other medical conditions, nutritional imbalances and during times of ‘challenge’ (modern living, lack of sleep and so forth).
 Female hormones, gynaecological conditions and the immune system can all affect thyroid health.
-Women looking to support a healthy weight and metabolism may need to take a closer look at thyroid health, as well as women preparing to conceive (fertility and thyroid health can go hand in hand).
+Women looking to support a healthy weight and metabolism may need to take a closer look at thyroid health.
 Some clients under supervision of their doctor may have been recommended to seek initial nutritional support before considering medication (if their test results are low risk or sub-optimal), and Lorna can support those cases too.

 Healthy Sleep, Immunity, Energy, Stress Response & Wellness MOT